Warren County Court Records

 • Asset appraisal and valuation records

-Parties to a case or their attorneys may obtain copies of confidential filings in the case under Warren County Court Local Rule 5.02, but they may not remove originals from the clerk’s office.
+Parties to a case or their attorneys may obtain copies of confidential filings in their own case under Warren County Court Local Rule 5.02, but originals cannot be removed from the clerk's office.

-Under Rule 45(D), any person filing documents with the court bears responsibility for omitting or redacting personal identifiers — such as Social Security numbers, financial account numbers, and dates of birth of minors — before submission.
-The court itself does not perform redaction on behalf of filers.
+Under Rule 45(D), anyone filing documents with the court is responsible for omitting or redacting personal identifiers — Social Security numbers, financial account numbers, and dates of birth of minors — before submission.
+The court does not redact on behalf of filers.

-Copy fees for paper records are set at $0.05 per black-and-white page for regular photocopies.
+Copy fees are $0.05 per black-and-white page for regular photocopies.
 Certified copies from the Common Pleas Clerk cost $1.00 per page.
 Color copies, where available, are $0.75 per page.
 Postage is charged at actual cost when copies are mailed.

 Warren County Criminal Court Records

-Criminal cases in Warren County are divided among several courts depending on severity.
+Criminal cases in Warren County are distributed across several courts depending on severity.
 Felony charges are prosecuted in the General Division of the Court of Common Pleas at 500 Justice Drive, Lebanon.
-Misdemeanor offenses may be filed in the Warren County Court, one of the three municipal courts, or one of the seven mayor’s courts operating in Maineville, Springboro, South Lebanon, Waynesville, Carlisle, Harveysburg, and Morrow.
+Misdemeanor offenses may be filed in the Warren County Court, one of the three municipal courts, or one of the seven mayors courts operating in Maineville, Springboro, South Lebanon, Waynesville, Carlisle, Harveysburg, and Morrow.

 Searching criminal case records